browserengineering/book/book/scheduling.md

 threading.Timer(1.0, callback).start()
 ```

-This runs `callback` one second from now on a new Python thread.
+This runs `callback` one second from now.
 Simple!
 But `threading.Timer` executes its callback *on a new Python
 thread*, and that introduces a lot of challenges.
 The callback can't
 just call `evaljs` directly: we'd end up with JavaScript running on